stingray127/handwirehotswap/README.md

 Link to the original Thingiverse Post: https://www.thingiverse.com/thing:4791318

+Hop into the "Matrix" or "Socket" folders for photo guided assembly instructions

 ## v4 is out!

 **Orientation of the STL file is not correct.
 Print this with diode slot facing up**